nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 entered credentials are valid or not.
 If they are valid, the User Profile is deemed complete and is set up with the help of the `Logic` object, that was obtained during the initialization of the object.
 If the credentials are not valid, an error message is shown in the Window, highlighting which credential is invalid.
+The User cannot proceed forward without entering all valid Credentials.

 The `areUserCredentialsValid()` class checks if the entered Name, Telegram Handle and the GitHub Username are valid.